New & Used Buick Regal: In Depth

-The Buick Regal is a mid-size sedan that features more luxurious appointments than most of its competition, but not as many as the legitimate luxury automakers.
+The Buick Regal is a mid-size sedan that provides more luxurious appointments than most of its competitiors, but not as many as the true luxury automakers.
 The Regal is sportier than the LaCrosse and Verano in the Buick lineup.
-For now, front-wheel drive is the only choice, but 2014 models will offer all-wheel drive.
+Currently, only front-wheel drive is available, but 2014 models will have all-wheel drive.

 The Regal nameplate dates back to the early 1970s.
 In 1973, GM introduced the Regal as a two-door coupe spun off the Century sedan, as a "personal luxury" car along the lines of the Thunderbird.
 The Regal later added a four-door sedan model, and both were sold with V-6 or V-8 powertrains.

 The second-generation Regal arrived in 1978 and garnered a reputation for being a little bit sporty thanks to its three-speed manual--and to turbocharged models sold as the Regal T-Type, Grand National, and GNX.

 In 1988 the third generation of the Regal was launched, this time on a brand-new front-wheel-drive platform.
 This version both departed from and returned to Regal tradition--being front-wheel drive for the first time but once again offered only as a coupe.
 Performance fans looked elsewhere as there was no longer a V-8 or turbocharged V-6 option available and eventually, sales started to decline.
 A sedan variant was reintroduced by 1990.